marsmith/ADONNIS/README.md

 ## How the Algorithm Works
   0. Import all data pertinent to MAX_BUFFER_SIZE allowed using GDAL (how big will our search area possibly get)
   1. Draw a circle geometry around the x,y provided using GDAL
-	2. Isolate a network based on the lines in the circle and the line clicked with x,y (even though there may be many lines in the circle, only those connected to the target are selected)
+  2. Isolate a network based on the lines in the circle and the line clicked with x,y (even though there may be many lines in the circle, only those connected to the targetare selected)
 	  * If the circle previous was too small, we will expand the circle until either reaching the recommended size
 	  * or until we exceed max size.
   3. If there are no existing sites on the network selected, goto step 9.
 If there is one, go to step 4, if there are more than one, go to step 7

   ### Single Real Site
   4. Perform the iSNA algorithm to identify "fake-site" SiteID objects for all nodes from the click line to